-- In a location where it could be easily triggered when using your remote o operate your TV, VCR, etc. • In garages, kitchens, furnace rooms, or in any extremely dusty, dirty or - areasv areas. • Closer than 20 feet (6 meters) from a furnace or other fuel burning heat - source, or fuel burning appliances like a water heater - Within 5 feet (1.5 meters) of any cooking appliance.
-In extremely humid areas.
-This alarm should be at least 10 feet (3 meters) - rom a bath or shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room or other source of high humidity.
-In areas where temperature is colder than 40° F (4° C) or hotter than 100° F - (38° C).
-These areas include unconditioned crawl spaces, unfinished attics, uninsulated or poorly insulated ceilings, porches, and garages.
-In turbulent air, like near ceiling fans, heat vents, air conditioners, fresh air returns, or open windows.
-Blowing air may prevent CO from reaching the - sensors.
-In direct sunlight.
+- DO NOT LOCATE THIS CO ALARM: • In garages, kitchens, furnace rooms, or in any extremely dusty, dirty or - greasy areas.
+Within 5 feet (1.5 meters) of any cooking appliance - In extremely humid areas.
+This alarm should be at least 10 feet (3 meters) from a bath or shower, sauna, humidifier, vaporizer, dishwasher, laundry room, utility room or other source of high humidity. - In areas where temperature is colder than 40° F (4° C) or hotter than 100° F (38° C).
+These areas include unconditioned crawl spaces, unfinished attics, uninsulated or poorly insulated ceilings, porches, and garages. - In turbulent air, like near ceiling fans, heat vents, air conditioners, fresh air returns, or open windows.
+Blowing air may prevent CO from reaching the sensors.
+Outside the Mobile Home. - In direct sunlight.